Archana-Ragu/basic-html/README.md

    - html is parsed and interpreted by the web browser
    - used in front end development
 ### ABOUT
-The basic scripting language used by web browser to render pages on the World Wide Web
+The basic scripting language used by web browser to render pages on the World Wide Web.

 The **markup languages are:**
    * `Html` - Hypertext Marup Language